Naevyys/Little-quotes-story/README.md

 >    git push --set-upstream origin new-branch
 7. This message is telling you that your push did not work, because your branch does not have a remote origin (i.e. an upstream branch) yet, but that you can create it with your push using the command `git push --set-upstream origin new-branch`.
 8. This command will setup the remote origin and push your commits.
 If you now go to github, you will see your new branch appearing in the list of branches.
 And the next times you will push, `git push` will work without further complications.
 You are done!

+\* Make sure to always commit all your changes before checking out to another branch.

 ### Step 2: Creating a pull request (PR)